Ditectrev/Microsoft-Azure-AZ-800-Windows-Server-Hybrid-Administrator-Practice-Tests-Exams-Questions-Answers/README.md

 ![Question 54](images/question54.png)

 Server to use to create the IFM source:
-- [x] DC1
+- [x] DC1.
-- [ ] DC2
+- [ ] DC2.
-- [ ] Server1
+- [ ] Server1.
-- [ ] RODC3
+- [ ] RODC3.

 Tool to use to create the IFM source:
-- [ ] Azure Backup
+- [ ] Azure Backup.
-- [x] Dcdiag.exe
+- [x] Dcdiag.exe.
-- [ ] Ntdsutil.exe
+- [ ] Ntdsutil.exe.
-- [ ] Repadmin.exe
+- [ ] Repadmin.exe.
-- [ ] Windows Server Backup
+- [ ] Windows Server Backup.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have a server named Server1 that runs Windows Server and contains three volumes named C, D, and E. Files are stored on Server1 as shown in the following table.
 For volume D, Data Deduplication is enabled and set to General purpose file server.
-You perform the following actions: • Move File1 to volume D. • Copy File2 to volume D and name the copy File4. • Move File3 to volume E. For each of the following statements, select Yes if the statement is true.
-Otherwise, select No.
+You perform the following actions: Move File1 to volume D. Copy File2 to volume D and name the copy File4.
+Move File3 to volume E.

 ![Question 55](images/question55.png)